JasperBRiedel/minute-coffee/readme.md

 Do not expect anything to be implemented to best practices or suitable production ready.
 The goal is simplicity for this first project.

-This source code is provided without warrenty express or implied.
+This source code is provided without warranty express or implied.
 Usage of the resources within this repository is at your own risk.

 ## Technologies
 -   express